yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 # Pokémon Legends
 Welcome to Pokémon Legends!
-Here, you will get to experience a simple Pokemon game, with references to the official Pokémon game battles and some of their systems, with a tint of retro!
+Here, you will get to experience a simple Pokémon game, with references to the official Pokémon game battles and some of their systems, with a tint of retro!
 All feedbacks regarding the game for improvements are welcome!

 ## Context
-Pokémon Legends is a game project done during my education with Trent Global College, where I will utilize what I learnt during my bootcamp about Vue, Express and MongoDB to develop a reactive frontend frameworks game, website and RESTful API.
+Pokémon Legends is a game project done during my education with Trent Global College.
+In this project, I will be utilising and demonstrating what I learnt during my bootcamp about Vue, Express and MongoDB to develop a reactive frontend frameworks game, website and RESTful API.

+My goal is to create a simple, yet attractive and interactive single page application website, together with a mini game using my knowledge with Vue JS.
+I want to ensure that my visitors will enjoy their time here with us!

 # Demo
 The demo of the site is available [here](https://yuhengen.github.io/TGC9-Proj2-PokeLegends-vue)!

-*NOTE: The game is currently not optimized for mobile and is thus not mobile responsive.
+*NOTE: The game is currently not optimized for mobile in portrait mode and is thus not fully mobile responsive.

 # Note
 This repository only contains the frontend codes for the Pokémon Legends project.